nest/nest-simulator/doc/htmldoc/whats_new/v3.4/index.rst

 Inferred extent of spatial layers with freely placed neurons ............................................................

-Spatial layers can be created by specifiying only the node positions using ``spatial.free``, without explicitly specifying the ``extent`` or ``center`` of the layer.
+Spatial layers can be created by specifying only the node positions using ``spatial.free``, without explicitly specifying the ``extent`` or ``center`` of the layer.
 In that case, in NEST 3.4 and later, the ``extent`` will now be determined exactly by the position of the lower-leftmost and upper-rightmost nodes in the layer; earlier versions of NEST added a hard-coded